This article is intended for Stitch Community Champions.

 Contacting unverified members

 You’ll notice that your local community may include people that are unverified members of Stitch.
-They are distinguishable by the light green badge that says BASIC, as shown below.
+They are distinguishable by the light green badge that says PUBLIC, as shown below.

 These members have joined Stitch but have not yet verified their accounts.

 This means they cannot initiate conversations with other members, nor can they respond to messages they have been sent (though they can read them).

 We limit the ability of these members so to encourage them to get verified and prove they are not scammers or fraudsters, as the safety of our community is one of the most important aspects of Stitch.

 Having said that, if you are a Full member hoping to grow your local community, you have the ability to contact unverified Stitch members -- and they will be able to respond to you.

 This feature for Full members gives you the power to welcome unverified members to Stitch, encourage them to get verified and invite them to come to events and activities.
 You can even give them your member invite code to give them a discount on their Stitch membership, making a Stitch membership even more appealing to them (and earning you more Membership Points in the process).

 New members often feel intimidated when first joining Stitch.
 A personal invitation to join a group, activity, or even just a simple hello from an existing member does wonders boost their confidence and alleviate some of their fear in getting verified and joining the community.